Skip to main content

 Proud to be a Shelter volunteer

-Tassia, who lost her sight in 2020 due to a rare genetic disease, began volunteering at our King’s Cross shop in 2024.
-Here’s why every shift lifts her spirits.
+Tassia, who lost her sight in 2020, began volunteering at our King's Cross shop in 2024.
+Here's why every shift lifts her spirits.
 Tassia shares her story:

-In practical terms, I can no longer see people’s faces, read, drive or use a computer.
-Fortunately, my peripheral vision allows me to detect shapes and some colours.
+I can no longer see people’s faces, read, drive or use a computer without special software.
+Fortunately, my peripheral vision allows me to detect shapes and some colours!

-For the first time in a while, I have felt useful and purposeful.
-I have gained more confidence, independence and self-belief.
-I’m proud to be a Shelter volunteer.'
+For the first time in a while I have felt useful and purposeful.
+I’ve gained more confidence, independence and self-belief, adjusting to my new life as a visually impaired person.

-All our shops are welcoming and accessible places to volunteer.
+All our shops are welcoming and inclusive places to volunteer.
 If you’d like to join our team, sign up to volunteer today.

 Volunteer today